nchavez1/classes/class-03/README.md

     quakes = (await fetch('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson')).json()

-The variable `quakes` starts out as a `Promise` and then resolves to a JavaScript object representing the GeoJSON FeatureCollection containing all earthquakes in the last hour.
+The variable `quakes` starts out as a `Promise` and then resolves to a JavaScript Object representing the GeoJSON FeatureCollection that contains all earthquakes in the last hour.
 Observable implicitly "awaits" promises across cell boundaries, so you often don’t need to deal with a promise directly.
-Cells can return promises, and other cells can simply refer to the values and they’ll run when the promise resolves.
+Cells can return promises, and other cells can simply refer to the values, because they’ll run when the Promise resolves.

 #### References: